Mariana Gajá

-Mariana Gajá (born 3 April 1976) is a Mexican television, film and stage actress.
+Mariana Gajá Cover (born 3 April 1976) is a Mexican television, film and stage actress.

 Career

 Gajá was born in Mexico City on 3 April 1976 and started her career in 1982 appearing in the telenovela Vanessa, three years later, she appeared in Esperándote.
 Gajá appeared in short film during the 1990s and graduated from the Centro Universitario de Teatro, the theater school of the National Autonomous University of Mexico in 2000.
 In 2003, Gajá made her feature film debut in Sin ton ni Sonia.

 Gajá appeared in popular TV series such as Capadocia and Soy tu fan in the early 2010s.
 In 2010, Gajá joined the National Theatre Company of Mexico, becoming part of the recurrent cast of the company.

 In 2014, at the 56th Ariel Awards, Gajá was nominated for the Ariel Award for Best Supporting Actress for his performance in She Doesn't Want to Sleep Alone.